gloewing/fastFMM/README.md

 ###  Package Usage

-For the usage and a tutorial on package functions, please refer to [fastFMM's Vignette](https://rpubs.com/gloewinger/1110512).
+- For the usage and a tutorial on package functions, please refer to [fastFMM's Vignette](https://rpubs.com/gloewinger/1110512).
+- For more extensive examples, see the [Photometry Analysis Guide](https://github.com/gloewing/photometry_FLMM/blob/main/README.md)
 <br />

 ## Repository Folders